SvenMichaelKlose/tre/README.md

 PHP code.

-tré has been used in real life business for a couple of years and is now cleaned up for the public.
+tré has been used in real life business for a couple of years and is now being cleaned up for the public.

 tré has been developed since 2005 by Sven Michael Klose <pixel@hugbox.org>.

 # Building and installing

 Make sure you have sbcl (Steel Bank Common Lisp) installed.
-Then, simply run:
+Then run:

 ```
 ./make.sh boot